Color Ramp Widget

 - Distribute Stops Evenly

-- Pick a color from the interface to be used in the color ramp.
+An Eyedropper to sample a color or gradient from the interface to be used in the color ramp.

 - Reset Color Ramp

 Resets the color ramp to its default state.

 - Color Mode